Analyze Python code

-To inspect your Python codebase, depending on your Qodana license, you can employ the following linters:
+To analyze your Python codebase, depending on your Qodana license, you can employ the following linters:

 Here is the list of technologies and features supported by both linters.